krishna05071991/advisorIQ-v3.1/docs/functionalities.md

 ## Overview

-This document provides a comprehensive list of ALL functionalities implemented in the AdvisorIQ platform, organized by user role.
+This document provides a comprehensive list of ALL functionalities implemented in the AdvisorIQ platform, organized by user role, along with detailed implementation explanations.
 This documentation is based exclusively on the current codebase and does not include future or planned features.

 ## Table of Contents